Will You Be There: Music video

 Vince Patterson directed two music videos for "Will You Be There".
 The official video included Jackson performing the song during various stops of the Dangerous World Tour while scenes from Free Willy centering around the friendship of Jesse and Willy are shown.
-The original VHS copies of Free Willy included the music video prior to the film.
-The second video from Dangerous: The Short Films combines the MTV's 10th anniversary special performance with the concert tour footage.
+The original VHS copies of Free Willy included the music video prior to the film, but also appeared as an extra in the Free Willy 10th Anniversary Special Edition DVD in addition to the Blu-ray.
+The second video from Dangerous: The Short Films combines the tour footage with the MTV's 10th Anniversary Special performance.